 The better way to deal with collection agencies is in writing, and you have a legal right as a consumer to demand all contact be handled through traditional mail.

 That will not only prevent the abuses and excesses that phone conversations invite, but will also provide you with a track record of all conversations.

 In limiting your communications to writing, there are two rules to keep in mind:

 - Written correspondence from you should always be an attempt to get information from National Credit Services, not to provide it, and

 - you should make it a point to send all correspondence by certified mail, return receipt requested.
 That will give you evidence that you did in fact send specific correspondence when you said you sent it.

-Written correspondence – backed by certified mail – will be one of your best protections if National Credit Services chooses to pursue the debt through the courts.
+Written correspondence – backed by certified mail – will be one of your best protections if they choose to pursue the debt through court.

 3. Never promise to make a payment unless you’re willing and able to do it